kartonfarkas/api_docs/source/suite/contacts/contact_check_internal_ids.rst

    * - external_ids
      - mixed
      - [id1];[id2];… values specified in the key_id for those contacts whose internal IDs the customer wants to receive
-     - ID can be integer, string or array depending on the key field type.
-For example, for custom numeric fields an integer is appropriate, for a multi-choice field an array must be provided, etc..
+     - ID can be an integer, string or array depending on the key field type.
+For example, for custom numeric fields use an integer, for a multi-choice field use an array, etc..

 JSON Payload Example
 --------------------